..

 .

 If you played football at Lakewood those days discipline was on the menu whether you'd ordered it or not.
-No facial hair, crew cuts, and shirts and ties on Fridays were standard in that regime.
-Some guys quit rather than deal with that type of pressure.
+No facial hair, crew cuts, and shirts and ties on Fridays were all standard in that regime.
+Some guys quit rather than deal with that kind of pressure.
 For me, football was easy; it was the discipline I needed.
 My old pal, Brian B., from the Long Beach Bears was my teammate again; in total, we played five years on the same teams.

-Coach Ford was even nice enough to fill-in on father & son night because my father was unable to make it from the East Coast; he wore my #24 jersey that evening on the sideline.
+Coach Ford was even nice enough to fill-in on father & son night because my own father was unable to make it from the East Coast; he wore my #24 jersey that evening on the sideline.
 Coach Gillies served as Brian's deceased father's stand-in wearing his #26 jersey as well.

 The coaches didn't mince words and had a no nonsense approach that made it clear where they stood; much of what they stressed to us was based on principal.
 I remember a day, after a late summer practice, when one of the seniors asked Coach Ford if we'd be getting a couple days off for the upcoming holiday; the coach's reply "Gentlemen, we will be laboring on Labor Day."